simagic/simagic.github.io/_pages/base/alpha.md

 ## Mechanical Settings
 ### TotalForce [-100~100]
 ```
-Total power of the motor.
+Total power of the force feedback.
-For some reason it's possible to go negative, which will invert FFB
+Negative values invert the FFB which is important for games like rFactor 2
 ```

-### WheelSpeed [0~100]
+### WheelInertia [0~100]
 ```
-The maximal speed of the wheelbase in percent.
+The weight of the wheel.
-If the speed requested from the game is above the percentage value, it will be cut.
-Otherwise, no change will happen
+Higher means heavier wheel and equals more stability.
+But it may also diminish the road and vehicle information.
+0 equals original weight of steering wheel
 ```

 ### WheelDamper [0~100]
 ```
 This setting dampens the wheel rotation.
 This can be a usefull tool to stop oscilation.
 ```

-### FilterFrequency [0~100]
+### SmoothLevel [0~10]
 ```
 This Adjust how much of the FFB the game sends is cut off / trimed
-0 = Set for Automatic Filtering
+Higher value means smoother feel but also might lose some details
+0 equals to no filtering at all

-1-100 = Sets Manual Filtering
+1-9 = Sets Manual Filtering
-1 = 100% Filter (ON)
+10 = 100% Filter (ON)
-100 = 0% Filter (OFF)
+0 = 0% Filter (OFF)
 ```
 ### WheelSpring [0~100]
 ```